pallantinag/PythonTasks/README.md

 This repository for the python tasks that we implement as  part of our learning

 #Task1 - This assigment is for add, substract, multiplication and division for two input numbers
+#Task2 - This asssignment is to create a personalized greeting.